Let’s face it: Chances are that there’s another applicant to your target graduate school program with the same job title.

 - More focused on academic or college achievements, extracurriculars and volunteer work, versus sole or primary focus on professional achievements

-If results are tough to generate, use numbers to show the size of your clients, the scope of your work,– anything that effectively demonstrate impact, and outcomes if you can.
-Things such as monetary value to the firm of your client, number of people involved, budget amounts, number of visitors to your website – these types of metrics make your resume much stronger.
-Even descriptive values and numbers convey the visual impression of analytical ability.
+If results are difficult to quantify, use numbers to show the scope of your work, the size of your clients – anything you can to demonstrate impact and outcomes.
+Things such as the number of people involved, budget amounts, number of visitors to your website, monetary value to the firm of your client – these types of metrics strengthen your resume by demonstrating impact.
+Even descriptive values and numbers give a visual impression of analytical ability.

 - Conducted internal training classes to adopt new CRM software

-- Completed interviews with over 200 senior- and mid-management executives of Fortune 100 clients; drafted white paper based on results distributed to client base of 1,000 companies
+- Completed interviews with over 200 senior- and mid-management executives of Fortune 100 clients; drafted white paper based on results circulated to a client base of 1,000 companies

-Aim for precision here.
-Consider using a sub-header like, “selected projects include:”.
-Remember, it’s better to have two awesome bullets than six boring ones, so it’s okay to leave out parts of your day-to-day job.
-Don’t forget #2 (results) and #3 (quantify).
+This is about being as precise as you can.
+Consider using a “selected projects include:” sub-header.
+Include any team leadership on a project basis.
+Remember, it’s better to have two awesome bullets than six boring ones, so it’s fine to omit parts of your day-to-day job.
+Don’t forget tip #2 (quantify results).

 - Developed and maintained effective pricing analysis data models